Data-Transfer/ceph-client/README.markdown

 *s3-rest.py* is a generic S3 REST client which allows to send requests directly from the command line.
 Launch without parameters to see options.
-Credentials are read from a configuration file wih the same structure as the one described above.
+Credentials are read from a configuration file with the same structure as the one described above.
 Request content can be both passed on the command line or read from file.
 Content signing is currently not supported for payloads read from file.